 Retail food business operators should also contact their local council to check if they have any additional requirements such as planning and environmental approvals.

 Cafés, restaurants and similar retail food outlets need to notify the local council of their business and food activity details.
+How you notify your details will depend on the council.
+It may involve applying for a service, permit or approval, or completing a food business notification form.
+Checking their website is a good place to start.

 The owners of food businesses are responsible for making sure that all people who handle food or food contact surfaces in their business, and the people who supervise this work, have the skills and knowledge they need to handle food safely.